SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

   \Pr(p_2) &= \frac{p_{2}^{\alpha_{2}-1}(1-p_{2})^{\beta_{2}-1}}{B(\alpha_2, \beta_2)}
 \end{align*} $$

-We then ask: if we compute their ratio $R = p_1 / p_2$, then what is the PDF of $\Pr(R)$?
-If we knew the answer, particularly the CDF (or even better the quantile function, which is the functional inverse of the CDF!), we could calculate 95% confidence intervals on the ratio.
+We then ask: if we compute their ratio $R = p_1 / p_2$, then what are the PDF &amp; CDF of
+$\Pr(R)$?
+Ifwe knew the answer, particularly the CDF (or even better the quantile function, which is the functional inverse of the CDF!), we could calculate 95% confidence intervals on the ratio.

 ### Ranges